input-output-hk/daedalus/README.md

 ### Windows

-This Option is only for troubleshoot windows specific Issues with hardware wallets.
+This option is only for troubleshooting windows specific issues with hardware wallets.
 It is not recommended to use Windows as a developer environment.
-Most of the commands need `nix` and will run on Linux or macOS.
+Most of the commands need `nix` and will run only on Linux or macOS.

 #### Requisites
 - Windows 10/11